yuchengjs/portfolio/README.md

 ## snowfall.pdf
 ### CISESS Internship - University of Maryland, ESSIC
 (June 2022 - Aug 2022) <br /> <br />
-Developed a machine learning-based snowfall detection algorithm using Python for NASA’s Global Precipitation Measurement Mission satellite (GPM); Used inputs from 9 microwave sensors
+Developed a machine learning-based snowfall detection algorithm using Python for NASA’s Global Precipitation Measurement Mission satellite (GPM); Used inputs from 9 microwave sensors;
-Achieved 95% classification accuracy using XGBoost with less than 0.1% false prediction rate; Increased forecast accuracy in Alaska & the Southern Hemisphere from 0% to 94.6%
+Achieved 95% classification accuracy using XGBoost with less than 0.1% false prediction rate; Increased forecast accuracy in Alaska & the Southern Hemisphere from 0% to 94.6%;
 Developed XGBoost, Random Forest, & Linear Regression ML models to predict snowfall from 800+ features

 ## litterbug.pdf